writethedocs/www/docs/guide/starting.rst

 Starting off: documentation best practices for developers
 =======================================================================

-Want to write the docs for your project?
+Are you a developer who wants to write the docs for your project?
 You've come to the *write* place.

-Developers need to write documentation for many situations.
-This guide leads you to relevant documentation tactics for several situations.
+Use this guide to find relevant documentation best practices depending on your situation.

 Writing documentation as an open-source developer
 -------------------------------------------------